 Although many groups are between 10 – 20 people, groups of any size as well as multiple groups simultaneously can be accommodated.
 In some cases, groups may receive some funding from their schools or churches but generally most trip costs are raised through various fund raising activities and by gathering donations.

-To start a new trip to El Salvador with your school, church, organization, or to get more information, please contact the Global Builders group at the Fuller Center for Housing or read more about the Fuller Center’s Global Builders program.
+To start a new trip to El Salvador with your school, church, organization, or to get more information, please contact Homes From The Heart, a covenant partner of Fuller Center For Housing.

 Work Structure and Activities